 A quick primer on the SEO columns, since they do a lot of the analytical work in this tracker:

-• Domain Rating (DR) is Ahrefs's overall authority score for a domain, on a 0 to 100 scale.
-It's calculated from the quantity and quality of referring domains.
-DR 80+ means the site has been linked to by many well-known sites for many years.
-DR under 10 typically means the domain hasn't been actively built out, regardless of what was previously there.
+- Authority Score (AS) is Semrush's overall authority metric for a domain, on a 0 to 100 scale.
+It's calculated from backlink signals, referring domains, and organic traffic.
+A high score means the domain has earned links from many well-known sites and attracts real search traffic.
+A score in the low single digits typically means the domain hasn't been actively built out, regardless of what was previously there.

-• Active backlinks counts every link Ahrefs currently sees pointing at the domain, across all referring pages.
+- Backlinks counts every link Semrush currently sees pointing at the domain, across all referring pages.
 A high backlink count with a low referring-domain count means the links are concentrated on a few sources (often a single site repeatedly).

 The combination tells the story.
-Durable.com at DR 82 with 9,605 referring domains is a developed asset that has been actively linked-to by a wide audience for years.
-Bot.ai at DR 13 with 64 referring domains is a fresh slate that the buyer will need to build on.
+AI.com at Authority Score 40 with 3,270 referring domains is a developed asset with years of accumulated links behind it.
+Goka.com at Authority Score 2 with 102 referring domains is a fresh slate that the buyer will need to build on.

 What this means if you're naming something in 2026